jadabrenon/latin102portfolio/quiz2.md

 Hercules, whom Apollo refused to give an oracle, stole a tripod from the temple at Delphi.

-Quem.
+Quem.❌

 Hercules is masculine and singular.

-The latin pronoun is in the accustaue because the relative pronoun is the direct object.
+The latin pronoun is in the accustaue because the relative pronoun is the direct object.❌

 10. Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.